-The Coronavirus, now referred to as COVID-19, has been declared an official pandemic.
-At the time of writing, the virus has spread to 176 countries around the world, taken more than 10000 lives and caused cities across the world to completely shut down and implement extreme social distancing measures never before seen by this generation.
+The Coronavirus, now referred to as COVID-19, was declared as an official pandemic.
+At the time of writing, the virus has spread to 176 countries around the world, taken more than 10000 lives, and caused cities across the world to completely shut down and implement extreme social distancing measures never before seen by this generation.
+Let’s explore the link between coronavirus & poor air quality.

 Why Does Coronavirus Impact Some More than Others?